 In the sections below, you can learn more about how the deficit is expected to grow over time, what's causing the gap and the options the City has for addressing the funding shortfall.

 If you would like to view an in-depth presentation on this issue, please watch this video featuring City Manager Valerie Barone.
 It was recorded at a community meeting hosted on Oct.
 10, 2019 at the Concord Senior Center.

-We also encourage you to take our survey and tell us how you think Concord should prioritize its funding for the future.
+We also encourage you to share your feedback and tell us how you think Concord should prioritize its funding for the future.

 Based on projections, by the Fiscal Year 2026-27, the City of Concord will be facing a $33 million deficit.
 While the City's previous forecasting model did not include the City's unfunded needs, such as roads, building and park maintenance, the new 20-year model incorporates all of Concord's unfunded needs, including desperately needed road maintenance.
 This forecast also assumes the March 2025 expiration of the voter-approved half-cent sales tax known as Measure Q.

 While many other cities are hit hardest by growing pension costs, the biggest factor contributing to our projected deficit is the deferred maintenance of our roads, buildings and parks.
 While the City currently spends about $6 million per year on road maintenance, a recent study showed that Concord should be spending $24 million per year just to keep the roads in the same condition they are in now.

 Senior Engineer Joe Ririe of Pavement Engineering, Inc., made a comprehensive presentation to the Concord City Council on Feb.
 26, 2019 to describe how and why pavement deteriorates at different rates, and why the City should focus on "critical-point management" to stretch its dollars.
 Mr. Ririe also described why pavement construction costs so much more in 2019 than it did in 2014.